SherG/cool-iron/blog/amazon-department-stores.md

 Shoppers could use her proprietary app to capture QR codes and view matching items.
 Tap the app and the items were automatically sent to a high-tech dressing room.
 Need a different size?
 Tap the touch screen in the fitting room and the clothing item would instantly appear before you, thanks to micro-robotics.
 No running after the salesperson or going in-and-out of the dressing room to hunt down what you needed.

 Tap another button and have a knowledgeable stylist come to consult with you on a different look.
+Or consult the app to get recommendations.

 And forget the checkout line.
 You paid on your way out with a wave of your phone.